 The Board of Selectmen is sponsoring this project.
-The Conservation Commission and Park & Recreation Commission will ultimately have input into any final design of a rail trail.
+The Conservation Commission, Planning Board, and Park & Recreation Commission will ultimately have input into any final design of a rail trail.
+Committee meetings will be held to allow member input, and a robust public participation process is being pursued.
 Creation of a rail trail is consistent with the recommendations in the Master Plan.